 We teach a twenty minute daily phonics session from Reception to Year Two.

 We use a proven, fun and multi-sensory synthetic phonics method that gets children reading and writing from an early age.
 This means that we teach letter sounds as opposed to the alphabet.
 These 42 letter sounds are phonic building blocks that children, with the right tools, use to decode the English language.
 When reading a word, they recognise the letters and blend together the respective sounds; when writing a word they identify the sounds and write down the corresponding letters.
 These skills are known as blending and segmenting and we teach them alongside each other right from the beginning of Reception.

 Our Approach to the Teaching of Reading

-In Key Stage 1, we use a wide range of books from different reading schemes which we have carefully matched and sequenced to their “Letters and Sounds” phase, our prime reading scheme is Nelson PM readers.
+In Key Stage 1, whilst we use a wide range of books from different reading schemes which we have carefully matched and sequenced to their “Letters and Sounds” phase, our prime reading scheme is Nelson PM readers.
 This ensures that each child can access a wide range of books, which are closely matched to their phonic ability, to read from and enjoy.

 Over the course of the year, the children will listen to a range of stories and poems, learning to join in with repeated phrases, for example, in traditional tales and also, sharing information in non-fiction books.